jakubna/Unsupervised-Learning-Practice/README.txt

-The aim of the work, presented in this document, is to implement the MinMax k-Means algorithm and to compare its eectiveness to other similar algorithms using several dierent datasets and cluster quality metrics.
+The aim of the work, presented in this document, is to implement the MinMax k-Means algorithm and to compare its effectiveness to other similar algorithms using several different datasets and cluster quality metrics.

 The main structure of this project is divided into four folders and the main file.